wilbooorn/prepwork/extra-preparation.md

   should be able to use the error message and stack trace to isolate the problem.

+6. Putting yourself out there and establishing connections are important skills when it comes to finding a job.
+Try to find events in your area about Ruby, JavaScript, and other tech topics where you can meet others in the field you are entering.
+  [Meetup.com](http://www.meetup.com/) is a great place to start.

 ## Extra Topics

 Finally, there are certain topics that come later in the course, and it